 Though it doesn’t show up in many medical resources, “sleep regression” is a fairly common term when it comes to conversations about baby sleep.
-In some ways, it’s not always a useful way to talk about the fact that, just like adults, sometimes a baby’s sleep is affected by the things going on in his life.
-Since one of the biggest events in a baby’s life is his own growth, and a lot of the time, babies’ growth follows a fairly predictable pattern, it’s sometimes possible to predict approximately when these regressions might happen.
+In some ways, it’s not always a useful way to talk about the fact that, just like adults, sometimes a baby’s sleep is affected by the things going on in their life.
+Since one of the biggest events in a baby’s life is their own growth, and a lot of the time, babies’ growth follows a fairly predictable pattern, it’s sometimes possible to predict approximately when these regressions might happen.

 What is a sleep regression?